Alfresco/alfresco-ng2-components/README.md

 ### Running demo project

-**Note**: *Steps below show the quickest way to get demo shell up and running.
+*Steps below show the quickest way to get demo shell up and running.*
-For development configuration please refer to* **Configuring development environment** *section further in this document.*

 ##### Using setup script (recommended)